Briant-20/the-space-race/README.md

 ### Existing Features

-I created a link which is in a fixed position in the bottom right of the screen.
-Clicking this link which is displayed using a icon of an up arrow which indicates its purpose, will bring the user back to the very top of the page.
+I created a link that is in a fixed position at the bottom right of the screen.
+Clicking this link which is displayed using an icon of an up arrow that indicates its purpose, will bring the user back to the very top of the page.
 I feel this is a useful feature and will help users navigate the website.

 ![screenshot](documentation/top-of-page.png)